 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

 - What is group B strep?

 - What causes group B strep infection?

 - How is group B strep transmitted?

-- What are the signs and symptoms of group B strep infection?
+- What are group B strep infection symptoms and signs?

 - How is group B strep infection diagnosed?